 From time to time, the Company enters into employment agreements with certain of its employees.
-These agreements typically include bonuses, some of which are performance-based in nature.
-As of December 31, 2012, the Company had entered into five employment agreements whereby the Company is obligated to pay an annual performance bonus ranging from 50% to 100% of the employee's base salary based upon the achievement of pre-established milestones.
-Such annual bonuses are to be paid one-half in cash and the remainder in common shares of the Company.
-As of December 31, 2012, no performance bonuses have been earned.
+These agreements typically include bonuses, some of which were performance-based in nature.
+As of April 30, 2013, the Company had entered into five employment agreements whereby the Company was obligated to pay an annual performance bonus ranging from 50% to 100% of the employee's base salary based upon the achievement of pre-established milestones.
+Such annual bonuses are to be paid one-half in cash and the remainder in shares of common stock of the Company.
+As of April 30, 2013, no performance bonuses have been earned.